magomimmo/modern-cljs/doc/tutorial-09.md

 # Make you a favor

-> NOTE 4: This paragraph has been written using a previous
+> NOTE 4: The images of this paragraph have been generated with a
-> version of `shoreleave` libs. *Mutatis Mutandis* (e.g., `_shoreleave`
+> previous version of `shoreleave` libs. *Mutatis Mutandis* (e.g.,
-> instead of `_fetch`), everything should be almost the same when
+> `_shoreleave` instead of `_fetch`) and the actual Google Chrome
-> using the latest available version of `shoreleave`.
+> Developer Tools interface, everything should be almost the same.

 Let's finally verify our running Ajax application by using the browser Developer Tools.
-I'm using Google Chrome Canary, but you can choose any browser that provides developer tools comparable with the ones available in Google Chrome Canary.
+I'm using Google Chrome Canary, but you can choose any browser that provides Developer Tools comparable with the ones available in Google Chrome Canary.

 * If you have stopped the running `boot dev` process, restart it